r-owen/seguin_loom_server/README.md

     * The short upper rectangle shows the color of the current pick (blank if pick 0), or, if you have specified a pick to jump to, then it is the color of that pick.

-    * The square lower rectangle is a button that shows whether you are weaving (green down arrow) or unweaving (red up arrow).
+    * The square button below that shows the weave direction: whether you are weaving (green down arrow) or unweaving (red up arrow).
       The arrow points in the direction cloth is moving through the loom.
       You can change the weave direction by pressing this button, or by pressing the "UNW" button on the loom's control panel.

-* To advance to the next pick (weaving or unweave, depending on the current direction): press the loom's pedal or the "PICK" button on the loom's control panel.
+* To advance to the next pick (weaving or unweaving, depending on the weave direction): press the loom's pedal or the "PICK" button on the loom's control panel.

-* To jump to a different pick and/or repeat is a two-step process: first you request the jump, then you advance to it by pressing the pedal or PICK button.
+* To jump to a different pick and/or repeat is a two-step process: first you request the jump, then you advance to it by pressing the pedal or "PICK" button.
   (Two steps are necessary because the loom will not accept an unsolicited command to raise shafts.)
   In detail:

     * Enter the desired pick and/or repeat values.
       The input area(s) will turn pink and the Jump button will be enabled.

-    * Press the "return" keyboard key, or press the "Jump" button on the web page to send the jump information to the server.
+    * Press the "return" keyboard key or click the "Jump" button on the web page to send the requested jump to the server.
       You will see several changes:

-      * The jump input areas will have a white background and the jump button will be disabled.
+      * The jump input boxes will have a white background and the jump button will be disabled.

-      * The pattern display will show this new pick in the center row, with a dotted box around it
+      * The pattern display will show the new pick in the center row, with a dotted box around it.
+        (If you are only jumping to a new repeat, the box will be solid.)

-    * Advance to the next pick (by pressing the loom's pedal or the PICK button on the loom's control panel).
+    * Advance to the next pick by pressing the loom's pedal or the "PICK" button on the loom's control panel.
-      Until you advance to the new pick, you can request a different jump (in case you got it wrong the first time) or cancel the jump in several ways:
+      Until you advance to the next pick, you can request a different jump (in case you got it wrong the first time) or cancel the jump in several ways:

       * Press the "Reset" button to the right of "Jump".